Skip to content

 1850 CE1913 CE · Hasidic · Munkács (Mukachevo)

-His son R. Chaim Elazar Shapira (the Minchas Elazar) succeeded him and was perhaps the most controversial and brilliant Hasidic figure of interwar Hungary — making the Munkacs court a flashpoint of Hasidic-Zionist and Hasidic-Mussar polemics in the 1920s-30s.
+His son R. Chaim Elazar Shapira (the Minchas Elazar) succeeded him and was perhaps the most controversial and brilliant Hasidic figure of interwar Hungary, making the Munkacs court a flashpoint of Hasidic debates over Zionism and the Mussar movement in the 1920s-30s.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →